-This paper discusses Internet access and connection sharing options.
-A separate paper goes into more detail about ISPs and the tradeoffs among different type of Internet access.
-I recommend setting up an always-on server, even a small network benefits from having a server.
-This can be accomplished by repurposing a retired desktop PC.
+This paper discusses Internet access and local area network (LAN) components.
+A separate paper goes into more detail about ISPs and the tradeoffs among different type of access.
 Structured wiring for telephone and Ethernet is covered in detail.
-Security and Troubleshooting topic provides information to maintain network and protect it from intruders.
+The security and troubleshooting topics provides information to maintain the network and protect it from intruders.

 Lastly I discuss registering a domain name and running a public Internet web server.
 Every business ought to have an Internet presence.
 It does not take much effort to set up a simple web site and cost is low.
-Even if you do not have a business registering a domain name gives you control over email and having a web site allows you to define your presence on the Internet.
+Even if you do not run a business registering a domain provides a consistent email address and having a web site gives you flexibility over your Internet presence.
 For a few dollars per month it is a lot of bang for the buck.

 This report is not intended as a competitive product review.
-Market is constantly changing; any attempt to do so quickly becomes outdated.
+The market is constantly changing; any attempt to do so quickly becomes outdated.
 Rather, it discusses how specific requirements were addressed.
-For up to date product reviews reader is directed to the many publications and articles on the subject.
-Products and services described in this paper represent my choice to deliver the features my family and I wanted.
+For up to date product reviews the reader is directed to the many publications and articles on the subject.